igoldshm/ai-car-generator/README.md

 ![Alt Text](images/sample1.png)

+## Model Architecture
 This model was trained to generate a synthetic image of a car from a segmentation map using a pix2pixHD conditional generative adversarial network (CGAN).
+## Dataset
-We uses the single car image segmentation dataset - Carvana Image Masking (PNG).
+We use the single car image segmentation dataset - Carvana Image Masking (PNG) https://www.kaggle.com/datasets/ipythonx/carvana-image-masking-png.
 ## Data preperation
 The entire dataset contains 5088 image-mask pairs and the dimensions of each image are 448x320 pixels.
 Since this model is intended for initial testing, we decided to use a subset of 701 pairs for quicker fine-tuning.
 We created an imageDatastore and a pixelLabelDatastore to store the images and the pixel label images repectively.